 - Until the asterisk [*] below, your route is to follow the Downs Link.

 - In more detail: Ignoring ways off, in 160 metres cross over a car road to continue on a bridleway marked "Downs Link", your direction 245° initially .

-- Continuing the main route, turn right on the Downs Link bridleway, your direction 255° (or if coming back from Chinthurst Hill, turn left).
+- Continuing the main route, with a two-armed footpath post on your left, turn right on the Downs Link bridleway, your direction 255° (or if coming back from Chinthurst Hill, turn left).

 - In 345 metres ignore a stile and footpath off to the right and continue downhill on a left bend with the main path, your direction 200°.
 Visible ahead of you are the outskirts of Shalford village.

 - In 345 metres, amid more potential mud, you pass Southlands with its horses on your left and come down to a car road.
 Cross it to continue ahead along a tarmac road, Tannery Lane, signposted Downs Link, your direction 225°.

 - In 20 metres by a Downs Link post, go up left on a tarmac path towards a pair of houses where you turn right.
 In 40 metres cross Drodges Close to continue on the tarmac path to the left of the phonebox, parallel to the road below you on the right.

 - In 80 metres go down to the left of the bridge and in 20 metres fork right to go over a mini-bridge which is below and to the left of the main bridge.